-Shoreland Setback Area: Also knows as the "Shoreland setback area" Means an area in a shoreland that is within a certain distance of the ordinary high water mark in which the construction or placement of buildings of structures has been limited or prohibited under an ordinance enacted under this section 59.692, Stats.
+Shoreland Setback: Also known as the "shoreland setback area."
+An area in a shoreland that is within a certain distance of the ordinary high water mark in which the construction or placement of structures has been limited or prohibited under an ordinance enacted under sec.
+59.692, Wis.
+Stats.

-Shoreland-Wetland Zoning District: The zoning district, created as a part of this Shoreland Zoning Ordinance, comprised of shorelands that are designated as wetlands on the wetland maps which have been adopted and made a part of this ordinance.
+Shoreland-Wetland Zoning District: The zoning district, created as a part of this shoreland zoning ordinance, comprised of shorelands that are designated as wetlands on the wetland maps, which have been adopted and made a part of this ordinance.